 Any materials that can be provided to support your "reasonable justification."

 Note: Petitions under the guideline of other for reasons other than new student require a special committee review and will require documented justification

 If you do not have Direct Deposit setup, a check will be automatically sent to your local address on file.
 Please make sure your local address is up to date.

 Availability of refunds is determined by the method of payment used.
 Payments made by check or web check require 10 business days to refund.
 Credit card payments become eligible for refund 30 calendar days after date of payment.
 The University is not able to track the origin of each payment.
 Exceptions to this are scholarship payments which are returned to the sponsor.

 Withdrawals or Refunds for Financial Aid Recipients

 Also Note: You must be registered for a full-time credit load (a minimum of 12 credits for undergraduates and professional students; and a minimum of 10 credits for graduate students) in order for financial aid, except Stafford Loans, to be disbursed.
-If you have been awarded aid as a less than full-time student, see the Financial Aid Office for minimum credit load information.
+If you have been awarded aid as a less than full-time student, contact the Office for Student Financial Aid for minimum credit load information.